Javacord/Website/docs/wiki/basic-tutorials/interactions/responding.md

 Note that you have to respond withing 3 seconds, or the command will fail.
 If you need longer than 3 seconds you have to respond with `respondLater()` which allows you to respond within 15 minutes.

-Because of this time limitation, sending any files when using `createImmediateResponder` is not possible.
+Because of this time limitation, sending any files when creating an immediate response is not possible.
-It's best to use the `respondLater` functionality of interactions.
-In case you really don't want to use `respondLater`.
-You can send a web link of the image.
+If you want a file to be embedded either use `respondLater` or include a web link in the message content.
-You can use the methodes that use online hosting.
-Like discords own cdn an example link is this:`https://cdn.discordapp.com/embed/avatars/0.png`.
+Depending on the media type of the link and the server configuration, Discord will then display an appropriate embed for the file.
 :::

 When you want to respond ephemerally, you can use the `setFlags` method.
 Your new responder would look like the